shnam7/gulp-build-manager/docs/contents/plugins/built-in-plugins.md

 ## Built-in plugin classes
 #### CoffeeScriptPlugin
-CoffeeScript transpiler.<br>
+CoffeeScript transpiler.
 See [source code]({{site.repo}}/src/plugins/CoffeeScriptPlugin.ts){:target='_blank'} for the details.

 #### CSSPlugin
 Stylesheet processor supporting sass/scss/less with postcss.
-See source code for the details.<br>
+See source code for the details.
 See [source code]({{site.repo}}/src/plugins/CSSPlugin.ts){:target='_blank'} for the details.

 #### JavaScriptPlugin
 JavaScript process with babel support.
-See source code for the details.<br>
+See source code for the details.
 See [source code]({{site.repo}}/src/plugins/JavaScriptPlugin.ts){:target='_blank'} for the details.

 #### MarkdownPlugin